Fintan-contents/nablarch-system-development-guide/en/Sample_Project/Sample_Project_Development_Guide/Design_Phase/Application_Configuration_(Web).md

 ## DTO

-Used for transfer data applications.
+Used for data transfer processing.